 Once you’ve won the game, there’s no need to keep trying to amass a lot more wealth.
 Hit singles and stop worrying about money ever again!
-You can retire comfortably on only two million dollars for sure.
+You can retire comfortably on only two million dollars for sure if you remain responsible.

 Here's how much a $2 million portfolio can generate based on various withdrawal rates: